-Students who are admitted to graduate study for the Ph.D. in Physics at Washington University generally receive a complete financial support package including a tuition scholarship that pays full tuition, together with either a Teaching Assistantship that currently pays $20,650* for the 9-month academic year, or a Research Assistantship at a similar rate, or one of the Departmental Fellowships (see below for details).
+Students who are admitted to graduate study for the Ph.D. in Physics at Washington University generally receive a complete financial support package including a tuition scholarship that pays full tuition, together with a University Fellowship or a Teaching Assistantship that currently pays $22,830* for the 9-month academic year, or a Research Assistantship at a similar rate, or one of the Departmental Fellowships (see below for details).
 Such financial support is guaranteed by the department for the first five years for students who are making satisfactory progress towards the Ph.D. degree.
 Thus, graduate study in Physics generally does not require additional student loans, working part-time, or any other outside means of support.

 In addition, students who have been admitted to the graduate program have the opportunity to work with a departmental research group in the summer prior to their first academic year and/or during subsequent summers.
 In addition to the convenience of not having to seek other employment during the summer months, employment in summer research has several advantages, such as finding areas of physics that are of special personal interest, making significant progress towards completion of the Ph.D., and having the opportunity to perform research that results in scientific publications.
 Students who have been admitted to the graduate program in physics should inquire about research opportunities by contacting the department chairman or the head of the particular research group in which he or she is interested.

 University Fellowships are awarded to outstanding first-year physics graduate students.
 These fellowships provide full tuition and stipend support for Fellows during their first and fourth semesters, with no other responsibilities such as those associated with Teaching or Research Assistantships.
 In their second and third semesters students receive a Graduate Teaching Assistantship (see below).
 Support in the second year is contingent on satisfactory academic performance.
 Summer support may be provided by a Hughes Research Fellowship or by one of our research groups.

 Arthur Holly Compton Graduate Fellowships